Abbas-synectiks/Reporting.docs/Usecase/Dashboard/spendingOverview-widget-Usecase.md

 •	Actions Button

-11\.	when view details is clicked under actions tab, It takes you to a different page.
+11\.	when view more is clicked under actions tab, It takes you to a different page.
 The page displays four (4) cards namely, Total Ec2 instance, Running instance, stopped instances and Terminated instnces.
 Below that there is a detailed cost report of the particular services within a tabular format.

 12\.
-The table consists of following Tags, Instance ID, Instance Type, Instance status, Pricing Model, Availability zone, On demand cost / per hour, Reserved Instance / per hour, Usage hours, add-ons, Total spend.
+The table consists of following Tags, Instance ID, Instance Type, Instance status, Pricing Model, Availability zone, On demand cost / per hour, Reserved Instance / per hour, Usage hours, add-ons, Total spend and there is a search bar on the top right corner of the table, it lets user search any instance by its instance id..
 And its respective data below in the table.

 13\.
 Alternative Flow: